-According to the Meteorological Organization report, the TAF report for Yasouj airport has not been published in general and it should be considered before flight accordingly.
-The Iranian AIP shows that TAF can be issued at Tehran and valid for 30 hours and it was not available at the time of accident.
-The subject has been considered neither by the airline nor by related authorities including Meteorological organization.
-However AIP information was issued by Iranian Airport & air navigation Service Company but there was no effective community with Iranian metrological organization to correlate published data in AIP.
-The surveillance about implementation of annex 3 in CAOIRI was not justified clearly and there was no agreement by concerned meteorological authority.
+According to the Meteorological Organization report, the TAF report for Yasouj airport had not been published in general and it should have been considered before flight accordingly.
+The Iranian AIP shows that TAF can be issued in Tehran and valid for 30 hours and it was not available at the time of accident.
+The issue had been considered neither by the airlines, nor by related authorities including Meteorological organization.
+Although in AIP information was issued by Iranian Airport & air navigation Service Company, there no effective community with Iranian metrological organization to correlate published data in AIP.

+The surveillance about implementation of annex 3 in CAOIRI was justified by a committee lead by Ministry of road and urban development but clearly the committee was not accomplished and also there was no standard agreement by concerned meteorological authority and aviation service providers.